hbanugariya/hbanugariya/README.md

 With extensive experience working across diverse data systems, I ensure seamless data flow, accessibility, and storage.
 Leveraging cloud-based platforms like Azure and Microsoft Fabric, I deliver scalable solutions for advanced analytics and efficient data management.

 My strong foundation in business and data analysis allows me to excel in data profiling, preparation, and modeling, crafting dashboards and reports tailored to drive business outcomes.
-Passionate about process automation, tracking KPIs, and predictive analytics, I utilize tools like **DAX**, **Power Query**, **ETL processes**, and advanced BI tools to uncover patterns and deliver impactful insights.
+Passionate about process automation, tracking KPIs, and predictive analytics, I utilize tools like **DAX**, **ETL processes**, **BI tools**, and **advanced analytics** to uncover patterns and deliver impactful insights.

-I'm always eager to collaborate with professionals and organizations looking to solve meaningful challenges through data.
-Feel free to reach out at **hbanugariya@gmail.com**—let's innovate together!

 ---